ProStars

 ProStars is a cartoon television show featured on Saturday morning cartoon that aired on NBC from September 14 to December 7, 1991.
-Three famous and popular professional athletes from the 1990s appear in the show in live action and as fictional super hero characters: Michael Jordan, Wayne Gretzky and Bo Jackson.
+Three professional athletes from that era appear in the show in live action and as fictional super hero characters: Michael Jordan, Wayne Gretzky, and Bo Jackson.

 The series was produced by DIC Animation City and Reteitalia, S.p.A., in association with Spanish network Telecinco.

 Overview

 Synopsis

 Originally intended to air on ESPN, the show centers on Michael Jordan, Bo Jackson and Wayne Gretzky fighting crime, helping children, and often protecting the environment as well.
 These three were chosen to represent the pinnacle of all four major American professional sports in the early 1990s.
 While Jordan and Gretzky are broadly associated with their respective sports, Jackson was included since he could represent both football and baseball and was a high-profile celebrity off the field as well.
 A reference to his "Bo Knows" Nike ad-campaign was worked into almost every episode.